Life in USA

 1982 - 2000 United States of America

 Ursula was a great mom.
-He was using common sense and logic.
-Very patient and never panicked.
+He was using common sense and logic - very patient and never panicked.
 She met regularly with Patty Malone, another first-time mom from Lamaze's class.
 They got together with a larger group from time to time and shared their experiences.
-Our Mothers came to stay with us at different times to spend time with Ursula and the new baby.
+My Mom and Ursula's mom came to stay with us at different times to spend time with Ursula and the new baby.
 Andreas quickly outgrew the weaver basket, and his crib got finished just in time.
 I built it in pine wood, on casters, with a height-adjustable platform and a fold-down front railing.
 Andreas was very alert and curious about everything.
 It didn't take very long before he crawled around, trying to open cabinet doors and grabbing whatever he could.
 He took his first steps when he was about ten months old.
 After that, nothing was safe anymore.
-He was a happy boy and didn't cry much, except when hungry or frustrated with a toy he couldn't dismantle.
+He was a happy boy and didn't cry much, except when he was hungry or frustrated with a toy he couldn't dismantle.

 Anina.
 On January 5, 1984, Anina Christine was born.
 How nice that our wish for a boy and a girl came through!
 This time the baby arrived while I was at work.
 A neighbor down the road rushed Ursula to the hospital, and Anina was born 45 minutes later.
 Everything happened incredibly fast.
-The neighbor said that when he got back to his car in the emergency parking lot, the door was still open with the engine running.
-That was so funny!
+The neighbor said that when he got back to his car in the emergency parking lot, the door was still open with the engine running!

-A week later, Ursula's mom arrived, and we went together to pick up Ursula and the baby from the hospital.
-Her mom was kind of upset that we chose the name Anina.
+A week later, Ursula's mom arrived, and I went with her to pick up Ursula and the baby from the hospital.
+I could sense that she wasn't very thrilled of the name Anina.
 Being German, she probably expected something like Ruth, Beatrice, Angelica, Sabrina, or Manuela.
-But she soon warmed up to the character as she held the little bundle of joy.
-Years later, she had to laugh about her initial reaction.
+But she soon warmed up to it as she held the little bundle of joy.
+Years later, she laughed about her initial reaction.

 Anina was tucked in the same weaver basket as Andreas and later transferred to the crib.
 She smiled a lot and was a cheerful little girl.
 Soon she was crawling and taking her first steps too.
 She always tried to mimic her brother and do what he did.
 And it frustrated her when she couldn't.
 She defended her territory and belongings.
-She knew precisely which toys were hers and would share them with Andreas on her terms.
-But she would scream bloody murder if Andreas grabbed one without permission.
+She knew precisely which toys were hers and would share them with Andreas on her own terms, and would scream bloody murder if Andreas grabbed one without permission.

 Time for Change - My reputation for efficiency, quality, and excellent customer service was no secret in the watch service industry.
 One day, out of the blue, I received a call from my friend François Girardet.
-He said he accepted a position at his company's headquarters in Switzerland and asked if I wanted to take over as the new Service Director for Ebel USA.
-I knew very little about Ebel then and asked if we could meet to learn more about it.
+He said he accepted a position at his company's headquarters in Switzerland and asked if I wanted step in as the new Service Director for Ebel USA.

-François filled me in on the new company.
+François filled me in on my new job and responsibilities.
 We worked hand in hand for three weeks before he left for Switzerland.
 He had just started with the computerization of the service department.
 He was working with a programmer named Dave Shelton, whom he met during a consumer electronics show in California.

 I had previously used computer terminals but never worked with PCs and programs.
 It was an excellent opportunity to learn new things.
 Francois taught me the basics of Framework II and Dbase3.
 We had IBM XT's running on DOS 2.1 with a 10MB HD and floppy drive.
 I was off to a slow start, but François was an excellent teacher, and I appreciated his patience.
 It took me a while, but once it clicked in my brain and I understood the concept, I was hooked on PCs.
 I spent hours and hours absorbing and learning everything I could.
 I also loved experimenting with reports and spreadsheets.
 PCs fascinated me, and I quickly became the company's go-to person for hardware and software.